 - Due to the complex administrative procedures, we discourage “renewable” scholarship awards.

 - IRS rulings suggest serious issues regarding roles of donors and/or fund advisors in the selection process.

 - We cannot administer scholarships through church congregations.

 - Fundraising Policy.
 Due to IRS restrictions, we cannot accept checks given by individual supporters in response to fundraising events (i.e. golf tournaments, banquets) for charitable funds at Thrivent.
 Gifts from such fundraising events must be made payable to the individual organizing the event, and are not eligible for a charitable tax deduction through Thrivent.

 Create a fund.
 We will establish your fund based on your charitable requests and contact you with information about how to manage your fund through your Fund Dashboard.

 - For gifts of stock, include copies of either the stock certificates or the most recent brokerage statement.
 We will contact you with specific instructions on how to transfer the stock.

 - For gifts of cash, do not send a check now.
-You may send it after Fund Agreement is signed.
+You may send it after confirmation your fund is established.